Valeska Gert: United States

-In 1938, she emigrated to the United States, where she was cared for by a Jewish refugee community.
-She found work washing dishes and posing as a nude model.
+Beginning of 1939, she emigrated to the United States, where she was cared for by a Jewish refugee community.
 This same year, she hired the 17-year-old Georg Kreisler as a rehearsal pianist to continue focus on cabaret work.
-By 1941, she had opened the Beggar Bar in New York.
-It was a cabaret/restaurant that was filled with mismatched furniture.
+In summer 1940, she found work posing as a nude model for an artist in Provincetown (Massachusetts).
+By the end of 1941, she had opened the Beggar's Bar in New York City.
+It was a cabaret/restaurant that was filled with mismatched furniture and lamps.
 Julian Beck, Judith Malina, and Jackson Pollock worked for her.
 Tennessee Williams also worked for her for a short time as a busboy, but was fired for refusing to pool his tips.
 Gert commented that his work was "so sloppy".
+In February 1945, Gert had to close her Beggar's Bar despite its success, due to a lack of official permits.

-By 1944, Gert had relocated to Provincetown, Massachusetts, where she opened Valeska's.
-Here, she reunited with Tennessee Williams.
-She told him stories of hiring a 70-year-old midget named Mademoiselle Pumpernickel who became jealous whenever Gert went onstage.
-During this period, she was called to Provincetown court for throwing garbage out of her window and failing to pay a dance partner.
+Gert spent every summer in Provincetown until 1946, when she opened her new cabaret Valeska's there.
+In Provincetown, she reunited with Tennessee Williams.
+She told him stories of hiring a 70-year-old midget named Mademoiselle Pumpernickel for the Beggar's Bar who became jealous whenever Gert went onstage.
+During the summer 1946, while she ran Valeska's, she was called to Provincetown court for throwing garbage out of her window and failing to pay a dance partner.
 She called upon Williams as a character witness, which he did with pleasure, despite her having fired him.
 He told incredulous friends that he "simply liked her".